Hollybank – specialist short break service

 Our emergency bed service

-If you’re the parent or carer of a disabled child, it’s possible that you live with the anxiety of what would happen to your child if suddenly you were unable to provide for them.
-Unlike siblings who might to be cared for by family or friends, your disabled child can remain vulnerable at such times owing to their additional and complex care needs or need for adapted accommodation.
+If you are the parent or carer of a disabled child, you may worry about what would happen if you suddenly became unable to care for them.
+While other children might be cared for by family or friends, a disabled child may still be vulnerable because of their additional care needs or the need for adapted accommodation.

 Statement of Purpose